-Grise Fiord is the northernmost community in North America.
+E7-1865 J. Okalik Eegeesiak President Qikiqtani Inuit Association Iqaluit, Nunavut 2013 rise Fiord, located on the southern shore of Ellesmere Island, is the northernmost community in North America.
+The name Grise was given to the fiord by Norwegian explorer Otto Sverdrup during his exploration expedition from 1898 to 1902.
+The name means "pig inlet" in Norwegian, referencing the appearance of the walruses that Sverdrup saw in the fiord.
 The Inuktitut name for the community is Ausuittuq, meaning "the place that never thaws."
-The name Grise was given to the fiord on Ellesmere Island by Norwegian explorer Otto Sverdrup during his exploration expedition from 1898 to 1902.
-The name means "pig inlet" in Norwegian, referencing the appearance of the walruses that Sverdrup saw in the fiord.